talon-one/TalonOne.cs/docs/IntegrationApi.md

             var apiInstance = new IntegrationApi(Configuration.Default);
             var integrationId = integrationId_example;  // string | The custom identifier for this profile, must be unique within the account. var body = new CustomerProfileIntegrationRequestV2(); // CustomerProfileIntegrationRequestV2 |
-            var runRuleEngine = true;  // bool | Flag to indicate whether to run the rule engine (Defaults to false). (optional) var dry = true;  // bool | Flag to indicate whether to skip persisting the changes or not (Will not persist if set to 'true'.
+            var runRuleEngine = true;  // bool? | Flag to indicate whether to run the rule engine (Defaults to false). (optional) var dry = true;  // bool? | Flag to indicate whether to skip persisting the changes or not (Will not persist if set to 'true'.
 Only used when 'runRuleEngine' is set to 'true'). (optional)

             try
             {